About-France.comUpland & mountain France a general overview

 Uplands and mountain areas in central southern and southeastern France

-This page is divided into two sections:
+This page is divided into three sections:

-and b) eastern areas
+a) western areas and b) eastern areas c) the Pyrenees

-Part a:
+Part a

 Central western area: the Massif Central and central uplands